Residential vs. Commercial Shipping

 Why do residential freight deliveries cost more?

-In the LTL shipping industry, business-to-business shipments are the norm.
+In the LTL freight industry, business-to-business shipments are the norm.
 This means that carriers usually ship dock to dock or dock to tailgate and vice versa.

 Carriers will consider shipping from or to locations that are not businesses in commercial areas an extra service that requires additional equipment or has certain restrictions.
-Residential deliveries (or pickups) are services where a carrier is delivering a shipment to a residence, including home businesses or businesses in residential areas.
+Residential pickups/deliveries are services where a carrier is delivering or picking up a shipment to a residence, including home businesses or businesses in residential areas.

 Why do these charges occur, and how do you deal with them?
-Here are some of the questions our clients most frequently ask.
+Here are some of the questions our clients frequently ask.

 I have a business with a dock.
 Why am I being charged a residential fee?

 Carriers justify residential fees based on the fact that residential streets are narrower and more difficult to maneuver.

-Decreased maneuverability includes issues such as requirements to send a smaller truck, trucks with tailgates, greater time requirements, and the drivers having to pay more attention due to road restrictions, more pedestrian traffic, etc. Some areas even have restrictions imposed by the city on the vehicle weight allowed to pass through it.
+Decreased maneuverability leads to issues such as needing to send a smaller truck, trucks with tailgates, greater time requirements and lower speed limits, and the drivers having to pay more attention due to road restrictions, more pedestrian traffic, etc. Some areas even have restrictions imposed by the city on the vehicle weight allowed to pass through it.

 The rules vary from carrier to carrier and some are a bit more lenient than others.
 Some carriers will not charge for residential services if they’re picking up from a business with a dock in a residential area.
 Others will charge only if there are additional services required, such as sending a smaller truck or a truck with a tailgate.